 The Texas program is being challenged by Abigail Noel Fisher, who applied unsuccessfully to Texas in 2008 and later enrolled at Louisiana State University.
 A graduate of a Houston- area public high school, she says she was passed over by UT in favor of minority classmates with lower grades and fewer extracurricular activities.

-Texas has support in the case from some of the most powerful institutions in the U.S. The 59 companies that signed the brief backing the university also include Gap Inc., Pfizer Inc., Shell Oil Co. and Viacom Inc. (VIAB)
+Texas has support in the case from some of the most powerful institutions in the U.S. The 59 companies that signed the brief backing the university also include Gap Inc., Pfizer Inc., Shell Oil Co. and Viacom Inc. (VIAB:US)

 Those corporations are in the unusual position of arguing alongside the Obama administration, which has cast affirmative action as a national security issue.
 The administration says race-conscious admissions, both at the country’s military academies and at universities with Reserve Officers’ Training Corps programs, help ensure a diverse group of officers.